ZJvandeWeg/rust-red/README.md

 > [!IMPORTANT]
 > **Note for Windows Users:** Windows users should ensure that the `patch.exe` program is available in the `%PATH%` environment variable to successfully compile the project using `rquickjs`.
 This utility is required to apply patches to the QuickJS library for Windows compatibility.
 If Git is already installed, it will include `patch.exe`.
 >
-> Due to the use of the [`linkme` crate](https://github.com/dtolnay/linkme/issues/25) in the project, it does not support the GNU toolchain on Windows systems.
-To compile `rquickjs`, which is required by the project, you will need to install Microsoft Visual C++ (MSVC) and the corresponding Windows Software Development Kit (SDK).
+> To compile `rquickjs`, which is required by the project, you will need to install Microsoft Visual C++ (MSVC) and the corresponding Windows Software Development Kit (SDK).

 ### 2. Run